RE Grants for Schools FAQs

 Will I be asked for a report by post or email?

 Schools will receive their request for a report by email a year after the grant was approved.
 You will receive a web-based report form to complete via a link in the report request email.
 It is imperative that we are notified about changes in email addresses or staffing, as further grants cannot be approved if a report has not been completed.
+If you have not received a report request after 12 months please check your contact details, check your spam/junk/bin folders and contact us immediately.

 I may not be at the same school in a year's time?
 What should I do?